reza6969/team-tasks/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+How to do I create a new Next.js  15 project?
+# npx create-next-app@latest

+# node version use 19.8.1

+ What's the best structure for a samll project, including the baxkend.
+How do I add new pages, components, where do I put  UI related things etc.

+ what is this doing ?

+ @Codebase  can you explain what this project is doing and just tell me something about it?

+ use the best practices here.